rutar-academic/rutar.org/content/writing/details_of_my_zsh_terminal_environment_and_neovim_configuration.md

 +++
-title = "Details of my zsh terminal environment and neovim configuration" description = "A thorough presentation of my neovim and zsh configuration files." weight = 0 date = 2021-04-13
+title = "Details of my Zsh Terminal Environment and Neovim Configuration" description = "A thorough presentation of my neovim and zsh configuration files." weight = 0 date = 2021-04-13